entando/entando-bundler/README.md

 ```

 Note:
-the clientId "entando-bundler" should be manually added to the keycloak of the source environment.
+the clientId "entando-bundler" should be manually added to the keycloak of the source environment, as explained [here](https://developer.entando.com/next/tutorials/create/pb/export-bundle-from-application.html#set-up-the-keycloak-client)

 ### Interactive command:
 ```